JiGoRo1969/semb1451/README.md

 This library is based on "software package version 7" provided by Renesas.
-So you can easily modify and add this codes with e2studio on Windows PC.
+So you can easily modify and add this codes with e2studio on Windows PC. cpg driver version 1.04 is included with unknown codes.
+This project codes has been repaired it for SCIFA open function.

 Let's enjoy it !